- Sophie Bridge

 If you like to entertain, moving your dining room into a larger room can give you more space to enjoy dinner with friends.
 Whilst your former dining room could make a lovely, cosy retreat to relax in at the end of a long day.
 If you’re not keen on the change, you can swap back!

-Open plan homes can give you a great sense of space as well as flexibility.
+Open-plan homes can give you a great sense of space as well as flexibility.
 For example, an open plan kitchen/living area offers more room to play with when it comes to kitchen space.
 However, if you’re considering opening up the downstairs of your home, there are a few things to bear in mind.

 For instance, the walls between your hallway and reception rooms often provide structural support and will need something there to replace them.
-It’s a straightforward job, but your design may be different to what you imagined.
+It’s a straightforward job, but your design may be different from what you imagined.
 An open hallway also means your front door opens into your living area, meaning you lose a little privacy and can be open to the elements.
 Think about whether you want the door to open directly into your main living area or not.
 Either way, a good architect will help you get the design just right.

 Adding an extra bedroom to your home is a great way to increase space and add value.
 Attic conversions or garage makeovers are a popular choice.
 Garages are usually easier and cheaper to convert as they don’t need any structural alterations, however, the advantage of converting your loft is that it’s closer to other bedrooms and bathrooms, making it much more convenient.
 Garages, however, make excellent guest rooms or even games rooms (pictured).